tpersp/EchoMosaic/README.md

   all connected clients using Socket.IO, eliminating the need for manual refreshes.

-* **Stable Horde image generation** - craft prompts per stream, queue jobs, tweak advanced controls (post-processing, LoRAs, hires fix, worker filters), and even search CivitAI for new LoRAs without leaving the dashboard.
+* **Stable Horde image generation** - craft prompts per stream, queue jobs, tweak advanced controls (post-processing, LoRAs, hires fix, worker filters), search CivitAI for new LoRAs, and review a per-stream summary while the full editor opens in a modal when you need it.

 ## Getting started